Ehanlion/mist_obsidian/99. Player Data/Ashley T/Valyra Malzan.md

 		- Wounded in forests on mission from [[The Green Order]], stumbled upon the den of the Devils and forced to make a deal to salvage life?
 		- Powers before or after talking to devils?
 Before = needed skill to be in [[The Green Order]] but the deal with the Devil's almost corrupted your powers causing you to turn unstable and volatile with magic.
 	- But The Devil's Hideaway, will be a key moment where Ashley's character makes a deal with one of the higher up devils in the Hideaway.
 	- After making the deal with The Devil tries to go back and be part of order normally, but tragedy strikes!
 During a mission, a wild magic surge kills, against her will, two of her companions outright.
 The order realized the nature of the magic, and as such resents her for choosing a path they see as corrupt.
-They exile her, and on pain death may she set foot in [[The Twilight Woods]] again.
+They exile her, and on pain death may she set foot in [[The Starwoods]] again.
 	- Character outcast [[The Green Order]], never to be allowed back in again ([[The Green Order]] hates the Devils ... )
 	- Also means, in [[Gullhook]], you DO NOT get along with the Hunter's Guild because they are directly attached to the [[The Green Order]].
 	- Need a reason to be up in [[Gullhook]]